table of contents

 Are home test sperm tests accurate?

-At-home sperm tests can be accurate and provide reliable information on male fertility depending on the type of service you’re using and what measures are being looked at.
+An at-home sperm test can be accurate and provide reliable information on male fertility depending on the type of service you’re using and what measures are being looked at.

 Some at-home tests only report whether sperm are present or absent and do not provide the comprehensive analysis that conventional testing at a fertility clinic offers.